openbmc/entity-manager/CONFIG_FORMAT.md

    undetectable between platforms.
 Why?
    - There are many behaviors that the BMC has that are very easily detected at runtime, or where the behavior can be identical between different platforms.
-Things like timeouts, protocol versions, and communcation channels can generally be represented with a default that works for all platforms, and doesn't need to be an entity-configurable parameter.
-In general, reducing the config files to _only_ the differences reduces complexity, and explicitly bounds where dicsussion is needed for platform differences, and where a difference is "supported" and "reasonable" to maintain in the long run.
+Things like timeouts, protocol versions, and communication channels can generally be represented with a default that works for all platforms, and doesn't need to be an entity-configurable parameter.
+In general, reducing the config files to _only_ the differences reduces complexity, and explicitly bounds where discussion is needed for platform differences, and where a difference is "supported" and "reasonable" to maintain in the long run.